pypeit/PypeIt/doc/mosfire_howto.rst

     pypeit_show_1dspec Science/spec1d_m121128_0214-ic348_TK_M03A_MOSFIRE_20121128T063110.171.fits --exten 3

-Since ``spec1d*.fits`` is a multi-extension fits file that contains all the 1D extracted spectra (one per each extension), we need to specify which 1D spectrum we want to inspect by passing ``--exten 3`` to the call.
+Since ``spec1d*.fits`` is a multi-extension fits file that contains all the 1D extracted spectra (one per each extension), we need to specify which 1D spectrum (i.e., extension) we want to inspect by passing ``--exten 3`` to the call.
 To help decide which 1D spectrum to visualize, we can run beforehand the following:

 .. code-block:: bash

     pypeit_show_1dspec Science/spec1d_m121128_0214-ic348_TK_M03A_MOSFIRE_20121128T063110.171.fits --list

-which list all the extensions with the associated 1D spectrum PypeIt name and a few other information.
+which lists all the extensions with the associated 1D spectrum PypeIt name and a few other information.

 This is a screenshot from the GUI showing the 1D spectrum: